susenecka44/FotorealistickaGrafika/solution/README.md

 ## Bonuses

-There are three structures - plane, sphere and cube.
+There are four basic structures - plane, sphere, cylinder and cube.
+There is an option for object hierarchy - no more copying the basic shapes :]
+Four types of antialiasing techniques: Hammersley Aliasing, Correlated Multi-Jittered Aliasing, Supersampling Aliasing and Jittered Sampling Aliasing
 Nicely done glass refractions - correct looking glass described:
-'''
 ```
   "Name": "Glass",
   "Color": [ 0.8, 0.8, 1.0 ],